SurniaUlula/wpsso-schema-json-ld/readme.txt

 <h3>Changelog / Release Notes</h3>

+**Version 4.1.0-dev.1 (2020/08/14)**

+Google has updated their Rich Results requirements to use the complete URL of Schema enumeration values instead of only the enumeration name (as they previously required).
+The product availability, product condition, event attendance, event status, and offer availability values have all been updated to include their complete enumeration URL.
+For example, a previous product condition might have been 'New' or 'NewCondition' and will now be included in Schema markup as 'https://schema.org/NewCondition'.

+* **New Features**
+	* None.
+* **Improvements**
+	* None.
+* **Bugfixes**
+	* None.
+* **Developer Notes**
+	* Added a new 'wpsso_sanitize_md_options' filter hook in WpssoJsonFilters to sanitize the post metadata event attendence, event status, and offer availability values.
+* **Requires At Least**
+	* PHP v5.6.
+	* WordPress v4.2.
+	* WPSSO Core v8.2.0-dev.1.

 **Version 4.0.0 (2020/08/11)**

 **Google has updated their Rich Results requirements and now prefers 1:1, 4:3, and 16:9 images for all Schema types, not just the Schema Article type for AMP webpages.
 The "Schema" and "Schema Article" image sizes have been removed and replaced by new Schema 1:1, 4:3, and 16:9 image sizes (minimum dimensions are 1200x1200px, 1200x900px, and 1200x675px).**